26th Bangladesh National Film Awards

-The 26th National Film Awards, presented by Ministry of Information, Bangladesh to felicitate the best of Bangladeshi Cinema released in the year 2001.
-Bangladesh National Film Awards is a film award ceremony in Bangladesh established in 1975 by Government of Bangladesh.
+The 26th National Film Awards were presented by the Ministry of Information, Bangladesh, to felicitate the best of Bangladeshi cinema released in the year 2001.
+The Bangladesh National Film Awards is a film award ceremony in Bangladesh established in 1975 by the government of Bangladesh.
 Every year, a national panel appointed by the government selects the winning entry, and the award ceremony is held in Dhaka.
-The ceremony took place at Osmany Memorial Hall, Dhaka and awards were distributed by former Prime Minister Khaleda Zia.
-Additionally, Information Minister Tariqul Islam attended the function as the special guest at that evening.
+The ceremony took place at Osmany Memorial Hall, Dhaka, and awards were distributed by Prime Minister Khaleda Zia.
+Additionally, Information Minister Tariqul Islam attended the function as the special guest that evening.

 List of winners

 A 12-member jury board headed by former secretary A H Mofazzal Karim recommended a total of 21 artists to be awarded for 2001.
-No award was given in Best Actor in a Supporting Role category.
+No award was given in the Best Actor in a Supporting Role category.